-Kvar is a Mad Scientist infamous for being the cruelest of the Desian Grand Cardinals.
+Kvar the Fury Tempest is infamous for being the cruelest of the Desian Grand Cardinals.
 Heartless and sadistic, Kvar runs a Human Ranch where his prisoners are turned into Exospheres in a process that leaves the party horrified.
 Discovering that some of his prisoners escaped from the ranch to the village of Luin, Kvar attacks Luin, destroying the village, killing many and capturing the survivors for his experiments.
 When Lloyd encounters Kvar, the Cardinal brags about how he removed the Exosphere from Lloyd's mother, causing her to turn into a monster and attack both her child and her lover, Kratos, which resulted in Kratos killing her to save their son.
 The depth of Kvar's depravity is such that even his own men are appalled by him.

 Fan-Preferred Couple: Quite a few examples since Lloyd can be paired off with anyone, but notably Lloyd/Sheena and Zelos/Lloyd for the Ho Yay shippers.

 The skit "Pretty Boys Die Young," in which Lloyd and Sheena comment that Zelos seems like the type of guy who just won't die.
-You can see where this is going In one of the endings, he dies.
+You can see where this is going.
+In one of the endings, he dies.

 The ending becomes a lot less hopeful for people who have played Tales of Phantasia and realize that once Yggdrassil's system of mana distribution fell, it eventually lead to exactly what he was trying to prevent — another great Magitek war that destroyed all advanced human civilization on the planet.

 The Tech Glitch.
-Normally the Tech Tree is set up so that you can't learn skills from opposing branches simultaneously.
+Normally, the Tech Tree is set up so that you can't learn skills from opposing branches simultaneously.
 However, with clever use of C-stick shortcuts and party member swapping, you can learn the final-tier skill from the branch you aren't taking, as well as the skills from the branch you are.

-Also of note: Just before the final boss fight with Mithos, during the cut-scene, if you advance any of the dialogue before the audio finishes playing, then when the boss changes into his young form he'll glitch out for the rest of the cut-scene.
+Just before the final boss fight with Mithos, during the cut-scene, if you advance any of the dialogue before the audio finishes playing, then when the boss changes into his young form he'll glitch out for the rest of the cut-scene.
 He will just stand there, talking to you, mouth not moving, arms lifeless, body totally inert.

 It certainly doesn't help that he's one of the only male characters Zelos shows any real affection for.
 Other guys might as well be pieces of furniture to him.